gravitational/predicate-lang/spec.md

 # Predicate

-Predicate is a runtime, database and a mini-programming language for access policies in distributed infrastructure.
+Predicate is a runtime, a database and a mini-programming language for access policies in distributed infrastructure.

-Predicate interacts with databases, users and certificate authorities.
+Predicate's rules are stored in database, and are used to issue short lived certificates.

-It is designed to be compatible with Teleport's RBAC.
-Teleport's users can use both RBAC systems and Predicate in parallel and upgrade from one to another.
+Teleport's users can use both existing RBAC system and Predicate in parallel.

 ## Mini-language

-Predicate comes with Prolog-inspired mini-language.
+Predicate comes with a Prolog-inspired mini-language.
 It consists of policies, users, facts and rules.

 * User is a human or a non-interactive robot, e.g. bot or SSH server.